 Do I need to submit GRE scores or an English Language Test?

-PhD applicants need to provide a current GRE score will not be required effective for the 2023 intake cycle.
+A current GRE score will not be required effective for the 2023 intake cycle.
 English language proficiency can be demonstrated by completing a four-year degree at an institution where English is the language of instruction, or by submitting IELTS or TOEFL scores.
-See the Graduate and Postdoctoral Studies for more information about English language requirements.
+See Graduate and Postdoctoral Studies for more information about English language requirements.
 See the SFU Calendar for additional details about graduate admission.

 Do I need a supervisor to be admitted to REM?

 REM faculty select their graduate students.
 It is a good idea to review the faculty profiles and read about their research.
 Faculty members are usually looking for a ‘fit’ between prospective students and their existing research.
 You might wish to reach out to faculty members whose work interests you while you are preparing your application.
 Most faculty will not confirm with masters applicants prior to seeing all applications.
 However, it is very important that you list which members of faculty you are hoping to work with in your application.

 I do not meet the minimum requirements, what options do I have?

 REM is a very competitive program; the majority of successful applicants exceed SFU's minimum qualifications.
 It’s rare that a faculty member might consider supervising a student who does not meet minimum requirements, or only just meets them.
 They usually have several applicants who are exceptional and do not need to draw from marginal applicants to fill the available spaces in the program.
 Many applicants to graduate programs hold more than one undergraduate degree.
 Completing a second undergraduate degree in REM can be one way to access the learning and the credentials if you aren't qualified for graduate school.